rmraya/JavaPM/README.md

 Where:

     -help:       (optional) display this help information and exit
     -src:        source code folder
     -xliff:      XLIFF file to merge
+    -unapproved: (optional) accept translations from unapproved segments
+    -export:     (optional) generate TMX file from approved segments
 ```

 ## Build Requirements

 - JDK 17 or newer is required for compiling and building.
+- Apache Ant 1.10.12 or newer.

 Pre-built binaries already include everything you need to run all options.
-- Apache Ant 1.10.12 or newer

 ## Building